 Read: When to sell a stock?

 Step 3: Add any new stock only when not able to find any investable stock in the existing portfolio:

 When the investor realizes that all the stocks in her portfolio are fundamentally sound and have crossed the threshold of putting additional money, then she should start the search of finding a new stock to be added to her portfolio.
 She should always keep in mind that the addition of every new stock is going to add to the time & effort required to monitor the portfolio effectively.
 Therefore, she should always try to keep the number of stocks in the portfolio to the minimum possible.

 How many stocks to own in the portfolio would vary from one investor to another.
 We can see that the major factors, which would determine the number of stocks, are:

-- Number of stocks should be between 2 to 30.
+- The number of stocks should be between 2 to 30.
 Portfolios having any number of stocks more than 30, do not offer any additional benefit in terms of risk reduction than the portfolio with 30 stocks.

-- Number of stocks would depend upon the time & effort the investor can spend on effectively monitoring the stocks in the portfolio.
-A full time investor can afford to have more stocks in her portfolio than the investor having another full time day job.
+- The number of stocks would depend upon the time & effort the investor can spend on effectively monitoring the stocks in the portfolio.
+A full-time investor can afford to have more stocks in her portfolio than the investor having another full-time day job.